 More often than not, I make straight away a soup from the broth (after the cooked whole chicken has been removed).
-So, I'll add freshly chopped vegetables (like carrots, onions, leeks, or celery, or whatever the soup recipe calls for) from that point.
+So, I'll add freshly chopped vegetables (like carrots, onions, leeks, celery, or whatever the soup recipe calls for).
 I’ll also immediately debone the chicken, shred the meat with some pieces ending up back into the soup while the rest goes in a side salad—that’s how it was done growing up.

-Adding some herbs and onions—if you want to upgrade your broth and meat flavor to the next level, and to the point where enough of the flavors are there that you could just drink the broth straight out of a cup, then I suggest adding one to two onions, a few cloves of garlic, and herbs such as fresh Rosemary next to the salt.
-I usually don't add garlic since my mom never did either, but I'll admit, after having done it a few times, it can add an aromatic flavor that is perfect for the base of brothy soups or adding a bouillon-like flavor to cook rice and beans.
+Add herbs and onions—Want to upgrade your broth so enough flavors are present to enjoy as a nourishing drink?
+Then add onions, a few garlic cloves, and herbs such as fresh rosemary.
+Usually, I don't add garlic since my mom never did either, but I'll admit, after having done it a few times, it can add an aromatic flavor that is perfect for the base of brothy soups or adding a bouillon-like flavor to cook rice and beans.

-Adding vegetable scraps—A more frugal way is adding veggie scraps.
-Ends of carrots, leeks onions, and even carrot leaves—all my favorites—can be added initially and then strained and removed afterward.
+A more frugal way is adding veggie scraps.
+For example, ends of carrots, leeks onions, and even carrot leaves—all my favorites—can be added initially and then strained and removed afterward.

-This is also a preferable way of using vegetables to make a tastier broth, but without feeling too guilty of throwing them out before proceeding with fresh vegetable ingredients to finish your (chicken) soup.
+It's is also a preferable way of using vegetables to make a tastier broth without feeling too guilty of throwing them out before proceeding with fresh vegetable ingredients to finish your (chicken) soup.

 How long to poach a chicken

-This really depends on the size of the bird.
+It really depends on the size of the bird.
 I usually bring the water first to a boil over high heat.
-But then immediately reduce the heat to very low, or I lower it just enough until I can see the occasional bubble breaking through.
+But then immediately reduce the heat to very low, or I lower it just enough until I can see the occasional bubble breaking through the water.

-This requires you to pay at least attention in the beginning.
-But once you have that slow tempo of bubbles coming up now and then, you can walk away doing other stuff while keeping tabs on time and checking it occasionally.
+You have to pay at least attention in the beginning.
+But once you have that slow tempo of bubbles coming up now and then, you can walk away doing other stuff while keeping tabs on time and checking in occasionally.
 That slow bubble is really key to getting that beautiful tender meat.

-Usually, it takes about 1 to 1 ½ hour, depending on the chicken's size, but I look for the chicken to tell me when the cooking time is over.
-If the meat is super tender and almost falling off the bone when grabbing it with tongs, it’s done.
+Usually, it takes about 1 to 1 ½ hour, depending on the chicken's size, but I look for super tender meat that's falling off the bone when grabbing it with tongs.